Dual Diagnosis Treatment Center for Co-Occurring Disorders Rehab in Los Angeles, CA

 Alumni

-How Harmony Place Can Help Recover From Dual Diagnosis Disorders
+How Harmony Place Can Help Recover From Co-Occurring Disorders

 The staff at our drug and mental health rehab in LA always prefer an accurate diagnosis for every new client before administering medical care to them.
 Our goal is an ongoing recovery process from addictive substances.
 It does not matter if the individual has been diagnosed with a mental health disorder.
 We love to make our diagnosis to know the individuals’ common mental health issues.
 Thanks to our extensive free assessment and evaluation process after admission.
 Our evaluation process includes: